Benjamin-Roger/gatsby-markdown-resume-starter/README.md

 It has also been refactored to break down the site into more manageable components.

+See a live version of this resume [here](https://gatsby-markdown-starter-resume.vercel.app/).

 ## Quickstart

 Clone this repo and start it up